-Ibni Âbidîn: Sayyed Muhammad Amîn bin 'Umar bin Abdul'azîz is one of the savants of fiqh.
+Ibni 'Âbidîn: Sayyed Muhammad Amîn bin 'Umar bin Abdul'azîz is one of the savants of Fiqh.
 He was born in Damascus in 1198 and died there in 1252 A.H.
 He became mature with the tawajjuh of Mawlânâ Khâlid-i Baghdâdî, keeping company with him.
 When that sun of wilâyat set in Damascus, he conducted his janâza namâz as the îmâm.
 He wrote many books.
 His explanation of Durrulmukhtâr consists of five volumes and has been printed several times with the title Raddulmuhtâr.
 It is the most dependable book of fiqh in the Hanafî Madhhab.
-The major parts of the information concerning fiqh covering 130 chapters of the Turkish version of Endless Bliss has been translated from its five volumes that were printed in Egypt in 1272 A.H.
+Most of the information concerning Fiqh and covering 130 chapters of the Turkish version of Endless Bliss has been translated from its five volumes that were printed in Egypt in 1272 A.H.

 Ijtihâd: ability to understand the symbolic, hidden meanings in the Qur'ân.
 Work of this kind.
-It is explained in more detail in Religion Reformers in Islam.
+It is explained in more detail in Islam's Reformers.

 Iftar: the act of breaking a fast.
 Fasting is done for thirty days in Ramadân.
 Iftar is done when the sun sets.
-Please see the second chapter in the fifth fascicle.
+Please see the second chapter in the fifth fascicle of Endless Bliss.